PLEASE NOTE: The Auditorium Theatre has temporarily had to pause our internship program.

-The Auditorium Theatre of Roosevelt University is now seeking applicants for our Professional Intern Cohort!
+We hope to restart this program soon!
 Interns gain hands-on arts administration experience in a professional environment, working side-by-side with industry professionals to apply knowledge from the classroom to real-world situations.
-Interns also receive a $500 stipend.

 Internships available in: